zeisss/msg-php/Documentation.md

 Query Parameters | Description
 ---------------- | ----------------------
-filter.tag:key   | Filters for queues having _key_ as a tag with the given value as the value
+filter.tag:key   | Filters for queues having `key` as a tag with the given value as the value.

 Response Fields  | Type    | Description
 ---------------- | ------- | ---------------